zenitheesc/USPSat-I/README.md

 Finally, we have the subsystem responsible for the physical integration of all the subsystems described earlier.
 All manufacturing issues involving the physical structure of USPSat is the responsibility of the structures subsystem.
-THE determination of the materials used, the choice of manufacturing processes and display of all components, aiming at a satisfactory performance in the vibration, are the main focuses of this subsystem
+The determination of the materials used, the choice of manufacturing processes and display of all components, aiming at a satisfactory performance in the vibration, are the main focuses of this subsystem